gabriel-hahn/spotify-player-react-redux/README.md

 $ yarn
 ```

-To run JSON Server, you could do some configurations or execute the follow command if you installed json-server as global:
+To run JSON Server, you could do some configurations or execute the following command if you installed json-server as global:

 ```sh
 $ json-server server.json -p 3001 -w -d 500
 ```

-The follow command will opens the project in your favorite browse.
+The following command will opens the project in your favorite browse.
 I recommend you to use Google Chrome:

 ```sh
 $ yarn start